MDR1 In Dogs: Symptoms, Genetic Testing & More

 • Diarrhea medication, such as loperamide

-It’s important to remember that having the MDR1 mutation doesn’t necessarily mean a dog should never receive these medications.
+It’s important to remember that having the MDR1 mutation doesn’t necessarily mean a dog should never receive these medications, but they likely will have drug sensitivity.
 By taking into account your dog’s MDR1 status, your veterinarian will be able to select appropriate medications and adjust the dose accordingly.

-In many antiparasitic medications used to prevent heartworm and lungworm, the doses of ivermectin, selamectin, moxidectin, and milbemycin are low enough to be used safely in dogs with the MDR1 gene mutation.
-It may also be possible for your veterinarian to prescribe medications to prevent and treat heartworm that aren’t affected by the MDR1 gene mutation.
+In many antiparasitic medications used to prevent heartworm and lungworm, the doses of ivermectin, selamectin, moxidectin, and milbemycin are low enough for safe use in dogs with the MDR1 gene mutation.
+It may also be possible for your veterinarian to prescribe medications to prevent and treat heartworms that aren’t affected by the MDR1 gene mutation.

 It’s always advisable to seek veterinary advice before using an antiparasitic medication, especially if you think your dog might have the MDR1 mutation.